Beatriz Royo Lab

 Our research activities are mainly focused in two areas:

-2. Development of metal-based drugs
+2. Development of metallodrugs

 The development of drug-based metal-containing compounds offers many advantages due to the ability of metals to coordinate ligands in a three-dimensional configuration.
 This allows to build a wide variety of structures that can be designed for a defined molecular target.
 The oxidation state of the metal is also important in the design of coordination compounds, since it allows its participation in biological redox chemistry, and it plays an influential role in the optimal dose and bioavailability of the agent administered.
 In our group, we are developing new organometallic compounds with anticancer activity for the types of cancer that cause most deaths in the world such as ovarian, breast, colorectal, and prostate cancer, among others.
 The anticancer activity of the new complexes is evaluated in vitro and in vivo.
 In vitro, the activity is evaluated against specific human tumor cells, and in vivo using the zebrafish embryo model.
-We are also involved in the synthesis of new metal complexes, in particular Cu-, Ru-, and Mn-based compounds bearing N-heterocyclic carbene and/or azole ligands as antimicrobial agents.
+We are also involved in the synthesis of new metal complexes, in particular Ir, Ru, and Mn-based compounds bearing N-heterocyclic carbene and/or azole ligands as antimicrobial agents.

 Group Members

-Luís Lima, Post-doc
+- Luís Lima, Researcher

 Selected Publications